JohnVinyard/music-synthesis/README.md

+# Blog posts
+- more about the FFT frequency decomposition
+- refinement of model

 # TODO
+- Why do low frequencies sound so bad in newest model?
+Possible differences:
+    - linear vs mel filterbanks
+    - different frequency bands covered
+    - different generator architecture
+    - different filterbank parameters (time/frequency tradeoff)
+    - different input features

+- do higher frequencies have a range coverage issue?
+More bands or noise help?
+- Are per-channel embeddings a bad idea?
 - how much better does filterbank gen and disc do, without any feature modifications?
     - try multiscale exeriment with filterbanks and filtered noise
+    - try per-channel embeddings in generator
 - does more high-frequency info in features address high-band issue?
 - PCA audio generation experiment
 - do transposed convolutions or nearest-neighbor upsampling work better?